WearableComputerLab/CoRealityMRTK/README.md

 ### 1 Networked Object

+Simple scene that demonstrates spawning and manipulation of a networked object across a photon network.

 ### 2 Hololens Avatars

+Demonstrates the Avatar system which allows users to see each other in virtual space.
+Users will be able to see other player's heads and hands including their current hand pose.
+The scene also demonstrates use of stencil shaders on the user's hands so they only appear 'infront' of other objects.

 ### 3 Desktop and Hololens

 Demonstrates a multi-scene project that lets desktop and hololens builds communicate with eachother.

+#### To run

 Put all three scenes in the build output, the first scene `Startup` will automatically detect the target platform and load the Hololens or Desktop scene accordingly.
 Desktop users can use the middle mouse button to rotate the scene.

+### 4 Hololens Mini Me

+*WIP*

+Demonstrates the ability to scale player size in realtime to make the scene appear bigger or smaller.

 ## Modules